geomagpy/MARTAS/README.md

 another path (relative to the users homedirectory) using -d.
 I.e. -d MARTAS will use /home/user/MARTAS as default directory.

+Another important command to update only the applications without touching configurations:

+        (martas)$ martas_init -U

+In order to redo the configuration, also replacing existing configurations:

+        (martas)$ martas_init -r

 ### 3.2 Inputs during setup

 The required inputs are self explaining.
 Please read the comments and suggestions carefully.
 Before starting the